-In an effort to deliver a curriculum which is both current and timely, the Bermuda College collaboration with the Electrical Occupational Advisory Committee (EOAC) and the NJATC of America have adopted this comprehensive modular programme as the standard for apprenticeship training in Bermuda.
-The programme will take five years to complete and upon successful completion of the entire course, the student will be certified as a Journeyman Inside Wireman by both the NJTC and the Bermuda College.
+In an effort to deliver a curriculum which is both current and timely, the Bermuda College in collaboration with the Electrical Occupational Advisory Committee (EOAC) and the National Joint Apprenticeship and Training Committee (NJATC) of America have adopted this comprehensive modular programme as the standard for apprenticeship training in Bermuda.
+The programme will take five years to complete and upon successful completion of the entire course, the student will be certified as a Journeyman Inside Wireman by both the NJATC and the Bermuda College.
 The NJATC certificate is highly regarded in the US and Canada and around the world wherever US and Canadian electrical standards are in use.